u-eff-gee/utr/README.md

 Optional components:

 * [Qt](https://www.qt.io/) as a visualization driver.
 Compile Geant4 with the `GEANT4_USE_QT` option (tested with Qt4)
-* [ccmake](https://cmake.org/cmake/help/v3.0/manual/ccmake.1.html) UI for CMake which gives an overview of available build options
+* [ccmake](https://cmake.org/cmake/help/v3.0/manual/ccmake.1.html) UI for CMake which gives a quick overview of available build options

 ### 3.2 Compilation <a name="compilation"></a>